recvfrom/clamav-faq/faq/faq-cctts.md

 * How can I see statistics regarding the malware detected by my own ClamAV installation?

->Get an HostID (see following FAQs) for each of your ClamAV installations and add the directive "DetectionStatsHostID XXXX" (where XXXX is your HostID) to your freshclam.conf.
+>Get a HostID (see following FAQs) for each of your ClamAV installations and add the directive "DetectionStatsHostID XXXX" (where XXXX is your HostID) to your freshclam.conf.
 You will be able to view the data submitted by your ClamAV installation anytime by logging on [http://www.stats.clamav.net](http://www.stats.clamav.net).

-* What is an HostID?
+* What is a HostID?

->An HostID is a unique identifier which helps us tracking data submissions from individual ClamAV installations.
+>A HostID is a unique identifier which helps us tracking data submissions from individual ClamAV installations.

-* How do I get an HostID?
+* How do I get a HostID?

 >You can get your own HostID by logging on [http://www.stats.clamav.net](http://www.stats.clamav.net) and clicking on "Add new host"